-The goal is to let consumers willing to accept the presence of the brand in new spaces (TV programs, newspaper article, etc.), even if the role the brand plays in the content is not that clear (producer?, creator?, sponsor?).
+The goal is to get consumers to willingly accept the presence of the brand in new spaces (TV programs, newspaper article, etc.), even if the role the brand plays in the content is not that clear (producer, creator, or sponsor?).

-The brand defines the traits of its identity that will set the kind of relationship with the ‘hero’ (=consumer) within the narrative.
+The brand defines the traits of its identity that will set the kind of relationship with the “hero” (in this case, the consumer) within the narrative.
 For this to work, the brand acquires a narrative function.
-Whether the content is to inform or entertain, the brand ‘helper’ tries to interest and empower the ‘hero’ viewer/consumer.
+Whether the content is to inform or entertain, the brand “helper” tries to interest and empower the “hero” viewer/consumer.

-As it’s a campaign, brand analyses the effectiveness of branded entertainment by standard KPIs, such as brand trust, familiarity, consideration and loyalty.
+As it’s a campaign, the brand analyzes the effectiveness of branded entertainment by standard key performance indicators, such as brand trust, familiarity, consideration, and loyalty.

-Branded entertainment can both be done internally (in-house content units) or/ and be driven by professionals (agencies, free-lancers…) who can create a content-driven strategy.
+Branded entertainment can be done internally (by in-house content units) and/or be driven by professionals (agencies or free-lancers, for example) who can create a content-driven strategy.

 RELATED CONTENT: Creactivism | Advertisers Against Harmful Products